nrbns/Regen-v1/docs/REGEN_HANDS_FREE.md

 **Hands-Free Mode is now fully operational! 🎙️✨**

-Users can browse the web entirely by voice, making OmniBrowser truly accessible and hands-free.
+Users can browse the web entirely by voice, making Regen truly accessible and hands-free.